Nenotriple/img-txt_viewer/docs/User_Guide.md

 - **Access:**
   - Via `Options` > `Big Save Button`.
 - **Functionality:**
-  - Increases the size of the save button (double height) for easier access.
+  - Increases the size of the save button for easier access.

 ---